 KEY TAKEAWAY

 API errors occur when a monitored API returns an unexpected or failed response, such as a 4xx or 5xx status code, indicating issues with availability, authentication, or backend logic.
 Understanding the cause of monitoring errors, such as API, HTTP, Timeout, or TLS (SSL), helps pinpoint where failures happen and prioritize fixes more effectively.
-The prevalence of API errors as the leading cause of monitoring failures suggests growing instability in today’s complex, distributed systems.
+The prevalence of API errors as the leading cause of monitoring failures demonstrates growing instability in today’s complex, distributed systems.
 Inter-service dependencies and configuration drift can lead to failed responses or misrouted traffic.
 As organizations continue adopting microservices and integrating third-party APIs, it is important to monitor not only availability, but also the functional integrity of API responses.
-The high presence of authentication-related errors highlights frequent challenges in access control, token expiration, and misconfigured permissions.
+You can detect and respond to failures faster by: The high presence of authentication-related errors highlights frequent challenges in access control, token expiration, and misconfigured permissions.
 A high volume of 404 Not Found responses points to widespread issues with broken or deprecated endpoints, while the overall error breakdown points to a mix of frontend routing gaps and backend instability.
+To reduce HTTP errors, teams should:

 MONITORING ERRORS